yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatscreen.md

 ### Agent assist bot

 The agent assist bot serves as a virtual assistant for support agents, offering customizable workflow configurations.
 This includes adding buttons within the inbox for actions like creating tickets or processing refunds.
-To implement it, you can create a new bot with custom flows and integrate it into the chat screen.
+To implement it, you can create a new AI-agent with custom flows and integrate it into the chat screen.

 Agents can access the agent assist bot by pressing Cmd + K (Ctrl + K on Windows) or clicking on its icon within the chat interface.